 This is shorter than Chalion, and I read it quicker, but seemed much longer.
 Lots of meandering through the countryside, which makes sense since Ista didn't have a legitimate itinerary, she just wanted to get away from Valenda, with no plans to return.
 There are events that seem random, but later prove to be part of a pattern; the machinations of the gods, of wayward demons, and the mounting danger of another war in the north.
 As I said earlier, the books center on Chalion, they are presented as the "good guys," and I guess considering the brutality of the Roknari they are good in comparison.
 Yet Royina Iselle, her Roya-Consort Bergon of Ibra, her Chancellor Cazaril, and the military are planning a push to the north to capture the port city of Visping.
 Why?
 They now have the alliance of Ibra to the west, which has a thriving port city, and there is also Brajar to the east.
 Why is their agression any less heinous than previous Roknari invasions?
 Anyway, long story short, Chalion prevails, perhaps can even negotiate a truce with the north, and Ista finds her true calling.
 I won't detail what that is, since it was a bit confusing for me, even a bit preposterous.
 I wanted to like these much more than I did, but they failed to spark my interest as the Vorkosigan Saga has.
 These came out after I created this site, but at that time I was concentraing more on older books and authors, didn't have a lot of time for reading new ones, in fact have still only read one other book that was a finalist for the awards that year.
+[EDIT: Now two others since.]
 I've enjoyed Bujold's science fiction immensely, but these two books less so.
 Paladin won more awards, but I liked Chalion a bit more.
-She has continued this series, but the third novel was a prequel set in a land south of Chalion.
-Lately she has written up to eight novellas about Penric, also set in the Five Worlds milieu, but I'm not sure if they are prequels or sequels.
-I'm also not sure if I'll ever bother with them.
-As in all things, YMMV.
+She has continued this series, but the third novel is a prequel set in a land south of Chalion.
+Lately she has written several novellas and one novel about Penric, also set in the Five Worlds milieu, which come after Hallowed Hunt but before Chalion/Paladin.
+I may get to them one of these days.

 We would appreciate your support for this site with your purchases from Amazon.com, Bookshop.org, and ReAnimusPress.